dry-python/functional-jargon-python/README.md

 ## Higher-Order Functions (HOF)

 A function that takes a function as an argument and/or returns a function, basically we can treat functions as a value.
-In Python every function/method is a Higher-Order Function.

 The functions like `reduce`, `map` and `filter` are good examples of __HOF__, they receive a function as their first argument.
 ```python